 These abbreviations refer to different kinds of companies that operate in the electronics manufacturing value chain.
 They all have different roles in the industry, but sometimes their functions and capabilities can overlap.
 Let's take them one by one:

 What is an OEM?

 OEM stands for Original Equipment Manufacturer.
 An OEM may choose to design and market complete "‘turnkey" products for their customers, or just certain sub-systems or components.
 In the latter example, an OEM offers components or sub-systems that are then re-sold by another company as part of their end product.
 But the 'M' in OEM, is often a misnomer these days as many OEMs don't manufacture their products at all.
 While they design most of their products themselves and own the 'rights' to them (i.e. the intellectual property) they increasingly outsource all or part of their manufacturing to third parties such as EMS providers.
 In doing so many OEMs choose to focus, solely on product innovation and development.

 What is an EMS provider?

-An EMS (Electronic Manufacturing Services) provider is the generally accepted term for a contract manufacturer in the electronics field that not only makes products for OEMs but also offers a wide array of value-added services.
+An EMS (Electronic Manufacturing Services) provider is the generally accepted term for a contract manufacturer in the electronics field Typically, these providers not only make products for OEMs but also offer a wide array of value-added services.
 These services include support with initial ideation and design, DfX (Design for Excellence), supply chain management, configure-to-order, outbound logistics and repair elements.